smartdevicelink/sdl_evolution/proposals/nnnn-add-ability-to-reuse-a-syncfilename-for-a-putfile.md

 ## Introduction

-Currently, when a developer tries to reuse the same `syncFileName` for a `PutFile` with image data the HMI is not updated to show the new image.
+Currently, when a developer tries to reuse the same `syncFileName` for a `PutFile` with image data, the HMI is not updated to show the new image.
 This is due to Core only sending a notification to the HMI when the `PutFile` is a system file.
 To remedy this issue, Core needs to send a notification to the HMI when it receives any type of `PutFile`.

 ## Motivation